ariannamethod/Suppertime/README.md

 ![logo](assets/suppertime1.jpg)

-### Content Warning
+>### Content Warning
-Suppertime contains provocative themes and experimental language.
+>Suppertime contains provocative themes and experimental language.
 It is intended for mature audiences and may not suit all readers.
 If you're one of them, it's not for you.

->### ART IS FUCKING FREE !!!
+>### BUT ART IS FUCKING FREE !!!

 ### NEW in v3.0: